Texas keeps Holland at home, gets No. 10 recruit

 Holland, who also visited Arkansas and UCLA in addition to Texas, said, "I can accomplish all my goals at home."

-In the end, it came down to his love for the state of Texas, his relationship with coach Chris Beard, and resources of the new state-of-the-art Moody Center.
+In the end, it came down to his love for the state of Texas, his relationship with coach Chris Beard and the resources of the new state-of-the-art Moody Center.

 "I have grown up in Texas and I want to be loyal to my home state," Holland said.
 "I have done a lot of winning in the state of Texas and plan to continue those winning ways at The University of Texas with Coach Beard and his staff."